mmartin35/TimeHUB/README.md

 ## Models Overview

+- Intern:
+  Represents each intern user.<br>
+  Related to Timer and event models for tracking work time and day-off requests.<br>
 - Timer:
-  Tracks work start and end times for both morning and afternoon sessions.
+  Tracks work start and end times for both morning and afternoon sessions.<br>
-  ForeignKey relationship with the Intern model.
+  ForeignKey relationship with the Intern model.<br>
-- Intern:
-  Represents each intern user.
-  Related to Timer and event models for tracking work time and day-off requests.
 - Event:
-  Represents day-off or leave requests.
+  Represents day-off or leave requests.<br>
-  Includes fields like start_date, end_date, reason, and approval status.
+  Includes fields like start_date, end_date, reason, and approval status.<br>

-## Future Enhancements

-[x] Finish to setup the archive page for requests.<br>
-[ ] Add email notifications when day-off requests are submitted or approved.<br>
-[x] Fix auto assignment of Interns class when creating a new user.<br>
-[ ] Add 5m delay for pointing to avoid multiclick.<br>

-## Troubleshooting
+## Technical information

-Server configuration<br>
-CI/CD pipeline<br>
+Approval status is an integer field that can have the following values:
+> 0: Pending
+> 1: Approved
+> 2: Denied
+> 3: Cancelled

+Views only contains redirection pages.
+All the logic is in the handlers and the calc pages in PS.<br>

+The authentication system is based on OAuth2.0.
+The user is redirected to the login page of the company's website.
+Once the user is authenticated, the user is redirected to the pointing system.<br>
+If you want to use or test the app, you will need to update the authentication system in the pointer app and use the Django built-in authentication system.<br>

 ## Additional Information

-    Supervisor: Chakib Senhadji
+Supervisor: Chakib Senhadji<br>
+Project start date: 09-02-2024<br>
-    Project duration: 1 month
+Project duration: 2 months<br>

-## Contact Information

-For further information or to contribute to the project, please reach out at matthieu.martin@dlh.lu.
+This project is part of the DLH internship management system.<br>